Reasons for deferral

 Major surgery work

-- 6 months, provided there are no complications.
+- Come back three 3 months, provided there are no complications.

-- If you received blood or blood products you may not donate for 6 months.
+- If you received blood or blood products you may not donate 3 months later.

 - No waiting period for donating blood, but 7 days before donating platelets.